sinanbertan/Coco-Cola-Sales-Dashboard/README.md

 # Coco-Cola-Sales-Dashboard
-I created a interactive sales dashboard based on Coco cola sales in the USA
+I created an interactive sales dashboard based on Coco cola sales in the USA